Hey-ho, my friends!

 Frankly, the topic is so wide you could go on and on with it, but since article writers are supposed to pick a more specific title, I’ve chosen to turn my mind to the process of creating high-performance creative teams.

 Creatives quite often happen to be weird people who possess flamboyant individual traits of character.
 Everybody’s willing to be different, find their own voice, and show what they are capable of.
-It is totally beautiful and actually is the reason why I love the industry so much.
-The world of design is so competitive and unique, there’s something new every day – ideas, names, stories of success and failures.
-But, on the other hand, such diversity might become a big issue: how to make a couple of bright minds get under one roof and work as a team?
+It is gorgeous and actually is the reason why I love the industry so much.
+The world of design is so competitive and unique, and there’s something new every day – ideas, names, stories of success and failures.
+On the other hand, such diversity might become a big issue: how to make a couple of bright minds get under one roof and work as a team?
 Not an easy task, but definitely not impossible.

 Table of contents: